SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Overview_Out_Of_Business_Hours_Support.md

 - **Guaranteed service** for last-minute interventions.
 - Reduced [service fee](https://community.dataminer.services/service-credits/) for planned interventions.

 ## Ad hoc out-of-business-hours services

 There is no additional subscription cost, but service fees are charged for the on-demand use of these services.

 Planned interventions are available without an active out-of-business-hours subscription.
-However, for Last-minute interventions, it is not possible to guarantee response or corrective time.
+However, for Last-minute interventions, it is not possible to guarantee the response or corrective time.